batabyalsunny/soos/README.md

     ### END SOOS ###```

- 5. Reboot your system
+ 5. Reboot your system.
  6. From the boot menu select **"SOOS"**
- 7. Enjoy
+ 7. Enjoy.